ripplerm/steemiex-node/docs/workflow.md

 Each deposit is assigned a unique `Sequence` when submitted to RCL.
 Once it's fail (getting a `tec` error code on RCL), the gateway will bounce the deposit immediately by sending the same amount (less processing-fee) to the orginate account on Steem network.

 ## Withdrawal Method
-To make a withdrawal, user can send STM or USD to the gateway's operating account (hotwallet) `r3dpA9FBczceWTWh4FRquuSvEVaQyU3GNg`, by specifying a Steem account in the `MemoData` field of its first Memo in the txn.
+To make a withdrawal, user can send STM or SBD to the gateway's operating account (hotwallet) `r3dpA9FBczceWTWh4FRquuSvEVaQyU3GNg`, by specifying a Steem account in the `MemoData` field of its first Memo in the txn.

 Since most of the RCL clients for end-users currently doesn't support memo, we allow an alternative method -- users could send a payment with a `DestinationTag` that's equal to the Id of the targeted account on Steem blockchain.

 If both Memo and DestinationTag were used in a txn, the DestinationTag will overwrite.

-Withdrawals that’s doesn’t meet a *minimum amount* requirement (1 STM or 1 USD) will be ignored.
+Withdrawals that’s doesn’t meet a *minimum amount* requirement (1 STM or 1 SBD) will be ignored.
 Withdrawals with invalid recipient account (or Id) will be bounced immediately.